 We set off, a dozen trainees, gravel crunching under our feet, toward the foreboding forest.
 We’d congregated at twilight to learn to hike in the dark.
-Like the rest of the greenhorns, I’d shown up with my flashlight because, obviously, we would need to something to light the way.
+Like the rest of the greenhorns, I’d shown up with my flashlight because, obviously, we would need something to light the way.

 What we needed, according to our trainer, was time, not a torch.
 He said we would have all the light we needed—from the moon.
-After thirty to forty-five minute adjustment period, our night vision would kick in and we would be able to see well enough to find our way in the dark.
+After a thirty to forty-five minute adjustment period, our night vision would kick in and we would be able to see well enough to find our way in the dark.
 While there was some light when we assembled, darkness settled in as we wound our way between the oak, walnut, and sycamore trees towering above the trail.
-With slow, careful steps we followed him the path toward the ravines that surrounded the camp.
+With slow, careful steps we followed him down the path toward the ravines that bordered the camp.
 I feared the night would swallow us whole.

-We descended into the ravine, accompanied by a peaceful woodland soundtrack laid down by the barred owl’s haunting call and the slight surging breeze that rustled the leaves in the canopy above, panicking only occasionally at the sound of branches cracking in the forest.
+We descended into the ravine, accompanied by a peaceful woodland soundtrack laid down by the barred owl’s haunting call and the breeze that rustled the leaves in the canopy above, panicking only occasionally at the sound of branches cracking in the forest.
 Slowly, incrementally, our eyes adjusted to the night and used the light of the moon to illuminate the landscape.
 The shape of the forest unveiled itself.
 Indistinct but recognizable, the woods returned to their familiar state and I found that I was content and comfortable on the trail, even in the dark.

 Sometimes we walk in the dark because we want to.
 Sometimes we walk in the dark because we don’t have a choice.
 Sometimes, the landscape of a once-familiar life falls into shadow and the way forward becomes unclear.

 Maybe you know what that’s like.
 Maybe you want to pull out a flashlight because, surely, it would be better than the available light.
 Maybe you want to see.